-Article 367.1 Organic Law 6/1985 vas declared unconstitutional and annulled, as same as parts of Article 367.2 Organic Law 6/1985 which were related to the "declaration of aptitude" established in Article 367.1.
-The legislator has not changed the terms of the regulation of the "declaration of aptitude" and, therefore, currently this requisite is deactivated.
-The Spanish Constitutional Court declared the terms of regulation of the "declaration of aptitude" unconstitutional, but not the existence per se of this kind of requisite.
-It was possible to reintroduce the requisite, but with much more legislative precision about its meaning and criteria for its application.
-However, until now, the Spanish legislator has not provided a new regulation for this requisite and, therefore, nowadays it is completely deactivated.
+Article 367(1) Organic Law 6/1985 was declared unconstitutional and annulled, and also parts of Article 367(2) Organic Law 6/1985 related to the "declaration of aptitude" established in Article 367(1).
+The legislator has not changed the terms of the regulation of the "declaration of aptitude" and, therefore, currently this requirement is deactivated.
+The Spanish Constitutional Court declared the terms of regulation of the "declaration of aptitude" unconstitutional, but not the existence per se of this kind of requirement.
+It was possible to reintroduce the requirement, but with much more legislative precision about its meaning and the criteria for its application.
+Until now, however, the Spanish legislator has not provided a new regulation for this requirement and, therefore, nowadays it is completely deactivated.

-Notes on the national implementation of the preliminary ruling by the referring court $\ensuremath{\mathsf{N}}\xspace/\ensuremath{\mathsf{A}}\xspace$
+Notes on the national implementation of the preliminary ruling by the referring court

-Impact on national case law from the same Member State or other Member States $\ensuremath{\mathsf{N/A}}$
+Impact on national case law from the same Member State or other Member States N/A http://hj.tribunalconstitucional.es/es-ES/Resolucion/Show/25818